rschristopher/ischristtrue.com/src/truth.md

-# Who or What is Truth?
+# Nature of Truth

-This is perhaps the most basic of any fundamental question one can ask.
+Seeking truth is perhaps the first inkling of fundamental questions one can ask.
 We might start with the most fundamental,

-What is real?
+!!! question "What is real?"

-How do we make sense of what is real?
+    And how do we make sense of what is real?

 In other words, whatever *we* are, we are perceiving an external world,